Prerequisites¶

 Click Add to save the configuration for Server 1.

-Server 1 does not run the netris-cloudstack-agent, and its traffic will be encapsulated in traditional VLAN instead of VXLAN.
+Why isn’t underlay enabled for Server 1?
+Server 1 does not run the netris-cloudstack-agent, and its traffic will be encapsulated in VLAN instead of VXLAN.

 Server 2, 3, and 4 (CloudStack KVM Hypervisors):